CTV

 CTV-Why

-While new shows can be watched on a weekly release schedule, Throwback or classic content that are free to the users are a popular choice to binge-watch.
-Users either know their show of choice or are provided recommendations by word of mouth.
+While new shows can be tempting on a weekly schedule, Throwback or Classic content that is free to the users is a popular choice for binge-watchers.
+Users either know their favorite shows or are recommended by word of mouth through friends and family.

 CTV-what